Kent State Golden Flashes: History

 Athletics at Kent State began shortly after the school was first organized in 1910 and the first classes held in 1912.
 The school's first sporting event was a men's basketball game in 1913 against Kent High School and the following spring (1914) the baseball team was organized, known as the "Normal Nine".
 The football team followed in 1920 and held their first game on October 30, a 6–0 loss to Ashland College.
 Around this same time, the teams became known as the "Silver Foxes" because then-president John Edward McGilvrey raised silver foxes on his farm east of campus.
 After McGilvrey's controversial firing in 1926, the new administration held a contest to choose a different team name and "Golden Flashes" was chosen, though no significance was included in the name.
 The first use of "Golden Flashes" occurred in 1927 after it was approved by the student body and faculty athletic committee.
 The school colors are officially defined as "Kent State blue" and "Kent State gold", which are shades of Navy blue and gold.
 The original school colors, as chosen by the school's first president John Edward McGilvrey, were orange and blue, believed to have been inspired by the school colors for the University of Illinois at Urbana–Champaign, where McGilvrey had been a professor.
 Gold was also used with blue during the 1920s.
 A committee formally set the colors as royal blue and gold in 1925.
 Kent State was a member of the Ohio Athletic Conference from 1932 to 1951 and joined the Mid-American Conference in 1951.

 National placements

 Although no Kent State team has won a national title in any sport, several Golden Flashes teams have placed highly in NCAA national tournaments.
-Notable national finishes include:
+The program has also produced individual national champions in men's and women's track and field, men's gymnastics, and wrestling.
+Notable national team finishes include: